Kyhytysuka: Paleobiology

 Kyhytysukas large body size, robust skull, putative gular soft tissue and heterodont dentition all give important clues to the animal's ecology and feeding habits.
-The front most teeth are long and slender, built to grip smaller prey, while the more saw-toothed dentition of the maxilla is built to shear prey.
-The hind most teeth on the other hand are short and robust and may have been used for crushing.
+The frontmost teeth are long and slender, built to grip smaller prey, while the more saw-toothed dentition of the maxilla is built to shear prey.
+The hindmost teeth on the other hand are short and robust and may have been used for crushing.
 The connection between quadrate and braincase is reinforced in Kyhytysuka, which may be an indication for increased biteforce.
 The medial-lateral cartilage in the holotype is reduced, suggesting tight joints and preventing the animal from moving its jaws in a lateral motion.
 However, the ichthyosaur would have been able to open its jaws to a gape of 70 to 75°.
 This massive gape is consistent with other ichthyosaurs, such as the more basal Guizhouichthyosaurus being capable of even swallowing very large prey.
 Furthermore, Cortés et al. suggest that the mandibular joint would have been very mobile at wide gape angles and more constrained at low gape angles, perhaps an adaptation to resist jaw opening.
 The large gape and peculiar dentition suggest that Kyhytysuka was a macropredatory animal, hunting large vertebrates and possibly being aided by ligament-like connective tissue supporting a gular expansion while swallowing.
 Based on the relatively small orbits and linear jaw line, the authors furthermore propose that the animal inhabited shallow waters.
-Lastly, the skull is strengthened along its axis and the mandibular symphysis is heavily reinforced, which can also be seen in the jurassic macropredatory Temnodontosaurus.
+Lastly, the skull is strengthened along its axis and the mandibular symphysis is heavily reinforced, which can also be seen in the Jurassic macropredatory Temnodontosaurus.